Gageperrin/it-notes/it-topics/cism.md

 Security scanners can cover networks or web applications.
 Vulnerability scanners should be kept up-to-date with vulnerability feeds.

 Other data sources for cybersecurity includes log reviews, SIEM, and configuration management systems.

+# Chapter 7 - Cybersecurity Technology

+(This is largely duplicated information from the CISSP exam content.)

+Fagan inspection (SDLC):
+1. Planning - Preparation of materials, attendees, and location
+2. Overview - Prepares the team by reviewing materials and assigning roles
+3. Preparation - Reviewing code and documenting issues/questions
+4. Meeting to identify defects based on notes from preparation phase
+5. Rework to resolve issues
+6. Follow-up by moderator to ensure resolution